Industrial/Industrial/README.md

 ## [id-crypto](https://id-crypto.vercel.app/)

 It's a work in progress.
 The URL, Name and features will change soon:
+- Move from Vercel to Google Cloud Platform (Free Tier) with Serverless Framework
 - Charts
 - Algorithms
 - Live Charts